The batfish has a lure on its head to attract prey

 What eats the batfish?

 The batfish has very few predators in the wild except perhaps for larger fish such as sharks.
-Their hard bodies do provide them a degree of protection.
+Their hard bodies do provide them with a degree of protection.

 What does the batfish eat?